BismuthUupa/SmugSorter/tagger/readme.md

 - Users for HTTP authentication are generated in source file because i'm lazy ¯\\_(ツ)_/¯.
 Change them in *src/main/java/date/animu/image_tagger/controller/WebSecurity.java*

 When restarting the server with an existing database you don't want to erase, set *spring.jpa.hibernate.ddl-auto* to *validate* and *generate_from_scratch* to false.

+### Running

+You can start the server using `mvn spring-boot:run`

+Set it up as a service following [these instructions](http://stackoverflow.com/questions/21503883/spring-boot-application-as-a-service)